Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 See animals from around the globe at the nation’s second-oldest zoo.

-The Cincinnati Zoo & Botanical Garden, located in Avondale, is home to one of Ohio‘s greatest assortments of animals.
-Whether you want to see red pandas, pythons, or parakeets, they’re all here.
-Don’t forget about the thousands of imported and local plants!
+The Cincinnati Zoo & Botanical Garden, located in Avondale, is home to one of Ohio’s greatest assortments of animals.
+Expect to see red pandas, pythons, parakeets, and more.
+There are also thousands of imported and local plants.

-There are many interactive experiences available.
-These include the Conservation Carousel, Safari Train, and 4-D Theater.
+There are many interactive experiences like the Conservation Carousel, Safari Train, and 4-D Theater.
 You can attend an educational talk and see a live feeding as well.

-This zoo is also heavily focused on conservation efforts.
+The Cincinnati Zoo is heavily focused on conservation efforts.
 Because of this, you can see many endangered animals living here.
-Many endangered species have successfully been bred at the Cincinnati Zoo.
+Many endangered species have successfully been bred at the Cincinnati Zoo, too.
 The California sea lion is one example.
 The zoo has also been home to the last members of species now extinct.

 Findlay Market